SiRi13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the [third code cell](#third) of the IPython notebook.
+In the [seventh code cell](Traffic_Sign_Classifier.ipynb#thumbnails) of the notebook I print an random image of each class with its corresponding label.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed across the classes.
+![Overview of sign images][overview]

-This clearly shows how the amount of images per class varies over the training data set.
+To see how many images each class contains I plotted bar chart in [cell eight](./Traffic_Sign_Classifier.ipynb#distribution) which shows how the data is distributed across the classes.
+This clearly shows how the amount of images varies per class in the training data set.

 ![Distribution of amount of images across the labels][distribution]